-The School of Art offers the Master of Fine Arts Degree in Art and the Master of Arts Degree in Art History.
+The School of Art offers the Master of Fine Arts Degree in Art, the Master of Arts Degree in Art History, and the Graduate Certificate in Art History and Visual Culture.

 Master of Fine Arts Degree in Art